sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(isExpectedType).toEqual(true) -->

 If the behavior of the original code was correct, then we actually don’t need to iterate at all.
-We can check the latest array item directly:
+We can check the latest array element directly:

 <!-- const products = [{type: 'pizza'}, {type: 'coffee'}], expectedType = 'pizza' -->